fbpx

 In Search Of Goldilocks Solution

-Founders And Eployees Equity Split
+Founders And Employees Equity Split

 How Much Should A Founder Be Compensated Is A Multi-Factor Decision